 Five elementary schools in Manatee County will also be seeing a big change in their school day with an additional hour of learning.

-The first day back also came just days after the suspension of four district staff members in the investigation of former Manatee High football coach Rod Frazier.
+The first day back also abruptly followed the suspension of four district staff members in the investigation of former Manatee High football coach Rod Frazier.

-Don Sauer, the principal at Manatee High School, said the first day was "organized chaos" as 2,510 high school students found their way to their homerooms.
+Don Sauer, the principal at Manatee High School, said that it was "organized chaos" on the first day as 2,510 high school students found their way to their homerooms.

 Sauer said Manatee High was able to rehire four or five teachers, refilling the positions of an English teacher and a physical education teacher.

 "All is well in administration," Sauer said.
 "We have a great staff that pitches in and that has offered to do anything.
-There are changes every year in schools; you just have to get used to change."
+Everything's fine, There's changes every year in schools; you just have to get used to change."

-One of the biggest challenges in staff changes is that students become used to seeing familiar faces at school, Sauer sad.
+Sauer said one of the biggest challenges in staff changes is that students become used to seeing familiar faces at school.

 "The staff is staying focused, even though it is a distraction," Sauer said.